MT-Qlu/Machine-Learning/README.md

 > [!NOTE]
 > This project is still under developement and the progress so far is mentioned in the Roadmap section

-## Useage
+## Usage

-Refer to the README inside each algorithm folder for end-to-end guidance (theory, training steps, notebooks, FastAPI integration, and demo scripts).
+- Refer to the README inside each algorithm folder for end-to-end guidance (theory, training steps, notebooks, FastAPI integration, and demo scripts).
+- Every workflow subdirectory (`artifacts/`, `data/`, `notebooks/`, `src/`) now ships with a scoped README that documents the contract for that slice of the pipeline.
-For a quick refresher across every supervised model, start with `Supervised Learning/README.md`.
+- For a quick refresher across every supervised model, start with `Supervised Learning/README.md`.
-For unsupervised modules, `Unsupervised Learning/README.md` now mirrors the same cheat-sheet format.
+- For unsupervised modules, `Unsupervised Learning/README.md` mirrors the same cheat-sheet format.
-For consolidated error/loss definitions and ready-to-use implementations, see `errors/README.md` alongside the reusable utilities in `errors/metrics.py`.
+- For consolidated error/loss definitions and ready-to-use implementations, see `Essentials Toolkit/Errors/README.md` alongside the reusable utilities in `Essentials Toolkit/Errors/metrics.py`.
-Operational playbooks now live under `Benchmark Tools/`, `Evaluation/`, and `Monitoring/`, each with roadmap notes and upcoming automation plans.
+- Operational playbooks now live under `Essentials Toolkit/Benchmark Tools/`, `Evaluation/`, and `Monitoring/`, each with roadmap notes and upcoming automation plans.

 > [!NOTE]
 > Every project has its own different purpose, framework/tool-stack.
 As such, not every single one will have one or more of implementations mentioned in ***About The Project*** section